jackwillis/militanthistory/_lm_articles/01/labor-must-oppose-reagans-foreign-policy.md

 democracies.
 Reagan in his major foreign policy speech on
 March 14 quoted Gorbachev as
-saying "...the Soviet Union required international calm to deal with its internal problems."
+saying "the Soviet Union required international calm to deal with its internal problems."